Bernard de Montfaucon

 Dom Bernard de Montfaucon, O.S.B. ([də mɔ̃fokɔ̃]; 13 January 1655 – 21 December 1741) was a French Benedictine monk of the Congregation of Saint Maur.
 He was an astute scholar who founded the discipline of palaeography, as well as being an editor of works of the Fathers of the Church.
 He is regarded as one of the founders of the modern discipline of archaeology.

 Early life

-Montfaucon was born on 13 January 1655 in the Castle of Soulatgé, a small village in the southern town of Corbières, then in the ancient Province of Languedoc, now in the modern Department of Aude.
+Montfaucon was born on 13 January 1655 in the Castle of Soulatgé, a small village in the Corbières Massif, then in the ancient Province of Languedoc, now in the modern Department of Aude.
 Other sources claimed his birth date is in 16 January, the most accepted date.
 After one year he was moved to the Castle of Roquetaillade, residence of his family.
 When he was seven, he was sent to Limoux, to the college run by the Fathers of Christian Doctrine.